TRIQS/triqs/doc/installation/osx_lion.rst

     pip install pyzmq
     pip install jinja2
     pip install ipython
-    pip install cython
-    # strangely, cython is not in bin, hence not in the path...
-    pushd /usr/local/bin && ln -s /usr/local/share/python/cython . && popd

 6. If you wish to compile the documentation locally, install sphinx, its dependencies and mathjax: ::